 Create a Bed DIY Murphy Bed Supplies and Cost

 - 1 Create a Bed Full-Size Vertical Hardware Kit – $249 (I bought ours through Amazon Warehouse deals for $50 less, and there was absolutely nothing wrong with it.
-Check that out before paying full price!)
+Check that out before paying full price!
+You can find those deals by clicking the link that says “New and Used from $___” right below the main listing.)

 - 4 sheets of 3/4″ x 4′ x 8′ plywood (we went with birch) – $224